coyotiv-sose/graduation-project-mai-soup/README.md

 > The guide assumes you have Docker and Docker Compose installed locally.
 If not, refer to the [Docker documentation](https://docs.docker.com/compose/install/) for installation instructions.

 You will need API keys for the following services:

 - [MapBox](https://www.mapbox.com/) for geocoding and map rendering
 - [OpenAI](https://openai.com/) for text generation

-As well as, for image upload, a Google Cloud Storage bucket and service account credentials.
-For information on how to create a service account key, refer to the [GCS documentation](https://cloud.google.com/iam/docs/keys-create-delete#creating).
-The key is expected to be in a file `backend/src/config/keys.json`, and the container will not start without it.
-The project and bucket names are set in environment variables.

 Create `.env` files in the frontend and backend directories with contents similar to the `.env.example` files.